sanishsuwal7/Neurips-CogInterp/README.md

 # Do Sparse Subnetworks Exhibit Cognitively Aligned Attention?
-Effects of Pruning on Saliency Map Fidelity, Sparsity, and Concept Purity
+Effects of Pruning on Saliency Map Fidelity, Sparsity, and Concept Coherence

 Submitted to **CogInterp: Interpreting Cognition in Deep Learning Models, NeurIPS Workshop 2025**.